wavebyrd/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/freshness.md

 ## Key freshness Expectations

 GX Cloud and GX Core provide several options to use Expectations to validate freshness:
 1. Built-in Expectations, such as those discussed in this section, can be used on timestamp columns to create freshness checks.
-Built-in expectations can be added in the GX Cloud UI or when using a GX Core Python workflow.
+Built-in expectations can be added in GX Cloud or GX Core.
 2. Custom SQL Expectations can be used in [GX Cloud](/cloud/expectations/manage_expectations.md#custom-sql-expectations) or [GX Core](/core/customize_expectations/use_sql_to_define_a_custom_expectation.md) to define and check data freshness based on SQL logic.
-3. In GX Core, you can [customize Expectation classes](/core/customize_expectations/define_a_custom_expectation_class.md) to create Expectations that use Python logic to define and validate data freshness.
+3. You can [customize Expectation classes](/core/customize_expectations/define_a_custom_expectation_class.md) with the GX Cloud API or in GX Core to create Expectations that use Python logic to define and validate data freshness.

 ### Expect column maximum to be between